-Subject to access and availability, viewings can be arranged at any time during office hours.
+Subject to access and availability, viewings can be arranged at any time during or outside of office hours.
 To ensure any queries are resolved, all viewings are accompanied by a member of our team.
 We can on occasions arrange viewings outside normal office hours.

 If you find a property you would like to move in to, there are several steps you must complete prior to occupation.
 Below are WitLet’s Terms and Conditions to taking up tenancy:

-Before entering a tenancy, we will take up references on each prospective tenant (aged 18 years and above) for which we will use a professional comprehensive tenant assessment service via Rent4Sure Ltd.
+Before entering a tenancy, we will take up references on each prospective tenant (aged 18 years and above) for which we will use a professional comprehensive tenant assessment service via GoodLord